chungmuen/Python_Tutorial/README.md

 you can have many small commits, and then squash them during pull requests

 It's ok to make mistakes, but it is VERY IMPORTANT to be consistant!!
+Github understand that PascalCase needs to be two separate words for branch names, so when creating new branches in terminal, we can give names in PascalCases